 - If you have more than your fair share of toilet paper and/or other supplies, share them amongst your family, friends, and neighbours.
 In other words, don’t be a scrooge and think you need all that stuff.
 Place stuff outside their door and leave a note on their front door or in their mailbox.

 - Don’t go on a massive shopping binge and get into fights with other people who have something you didn’t get first.
 First in, first served.

 - Look out for your elderly and/or vulnerable friends, neighbours, and relatives.
 They need supplies more than you do, so please be kind.

 - If you have symptoms that resemble those of the Coronavirus, ring a doctor and get tested.
 If your results come back as positive, isolate yourself.
-Same applies if you have come into contact with someone with the virus but not showing symptoms.
+The same applies if you have come into contact with someone with the virus but are not showing symptoms.

 Lisa’s Fair Point About The Coronavirus

 We mentioned before that Lisa Wilkinson was the one who put out the cry for the supermarkets to dedicate the first hour of trading to the elderly and vulnerable to shop with all the shelves stocked and ready to go.
 We applaud Woolies for agreeing to this and thank you to Coles and Aldi for enforcing it so quickly.

 Lisa is 1000% correct.
 People are getting greedy and they’re only looking out for themselves.
 It’s important to think not even twelve weeks ago and earlier when the country was burning.
 So many people pitched in and to help others.
 Now, it’s the total opposite.